mgsloan/nightwriter/readme.md

   this might be helpful!

 * Overcoming writer's block and distractions.
-Being unable to see what you've written may be a fun restriction to play with.
+Being unable to see what you've written is a fun restriction to play with.
+It really hampers the editorial influence of our inner perfectionist, which can be great for getting thoughts down rapidly.

 * Creating a spectacle at the local cafe by typing into a keyboard without a computer in sight.

 * Recording thoughts while witnessing a beautiful sunset, without the nuisance of an interposing screen.

+* Watching serene nature videos while typing, without the distraction of seeing the words you have typed.

 * Staring into the starry night, recording galactic thoughts by poking at keys.